Home > Services > Work Injury Compensation Lawyers > Work Stress & Depression

 claim in 30 seconds

 Eligibility for WorkCover stress leave is contingent upon your employer and your specific employment terms.
-Fair Work Australia states employees are entitled to paid sick leave if they cannot work due to personal sickness or injury, including circumstances such as stress and pregnancy.
+Fair Work Australia states employees are entitled to paid sick leave if they cannot work due to personal sickness or injury, including stress and pregnancy.

-Employees who experience illness caused by stress should be entitled to full-pay leave from work.
+Employees should be able to take a full-paying leave of absence when they have a stress-related illness.
+Before applying for stress leave, you should check your annual sick leave allowance and use all your regular entitlements.
 Although it may provide temporary relief, chronic stress requires therapy and possibly extended leaves of absence from work to fully address the issue.

-When visiting your doctor, you must follow steps to support the validity of your stress compensation claim.
-To be certain you are making your best choices – learn more about stress leave here >
+When visiting your doctor, share your health concerns and follow the steps to support the validity of your stress compensation claim.
+To be sure you are making your best choices: learn more about stress leave here >

 Get a fast estimate with our online Calculator

-You may be eligible to lodge a Queensland WorkCover stress claim if you have suffered a psychological injury while at work.
-Stress, anxiety, and depression related to work can considerably affect your well-being and job performance.
-In this situation, you must seek medical care immediately and inform your employer about your psychological condition.
+You can make a Queensland WorkCover stress claim when you have suffered a psychological injury, and your work was a significant contributing factor.
+In this situation, you must immediately seek medical treatment and inform your employer about your psychological condition.

 Having WorkCover approve your stress claim can take time and effort.
 To succeed, it is crucial to prove the following:

-If you can prove this, you could have a successful psychological injury claim through WorkCover and/or a common law claim.
+If you prove your work was a significant contributing factor, you could make a successful work injury damages claim through WorkCover and be paid a lump sum benefit from a common law claim.
 Success makes you eligible for various benefits, including medical expenses, income support, and rehabilitation services.

-Generally, a claim for mental stress is likely to be accepted when you meet both of the following criteria:
+Generally, a claim for stress-related disorders is likely to be accepted when you meet both of the following criteria:

 Common types of mental health conditions that develop because of work-related stress include: